 That means you can start with something like 3-5, usually a subpar blackjack holding, and hit three times without busting to score a win.
 When you land a five-card Charlie, the dealer will pay out your wager before they even take their second card, and should they make blackjack, your win still counts.

 Any Hand Totaling 21 is an Automatic Winner

-Whenever your hand totals exactly 21, your bet will automatically be paid out as a winner.
-This means you can hit your way to a 21, and even if the dealer does the same, your bet will be paid off rather than returned as a push.
-This rule also applies to any blackjacks, so whenever you make blackjack and the dealer does the same, you’ll never face the ignominy of a chopped bet.
+Whenever your hand totals 21, your bet will automatically get paid out.
+That means you can hit your way to a 21, and even if the dealer does the same, you win instead of push.
+This rule also applies to any blackjack hand, so whenever you make blackjack and the dealer does the same, you’ll never face a chopped bet.